TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 ## A complete sample Solution for the C-DEngine

 This sample will show you how to create a small starter solution using several plugins.
+This sample will...
-It will monitor some essential KPIs of your PC and displays the results in the NMI User Interface, send messages on certain events.
++ ... monitor and export some essential KPIs of the C-DEngine and your PC
++ ... displays the results in the NMI User Interface
++ ... send messages on certain events
++ ... show how to use Prometheus and Grafana to monitor KPIs externally

 You can follow the tutorial step by step or start at any point using the source code on GitHub.

 We go through the following steps: